Mirtazapine For Seniors: What Changes With Age

 Key Takeaways

-• Drug interactions require careful review due to polypharmacy common in senior populations
+• Drug interactions require careful review due to the polypharmacy that is common in senior populations.

 For elderly patients considering antidepressant therapy, understanding these age-specific factors can make the difference between successful treatment and problematic side effects.
 Doctronic's AI-powered platform can help seniors and their families navigate these complex medication decisions with personalized guidance available 24/7.